PDOK/mapserver-docker/README.md

 The ENV variables, with the exception of MS_MAPFILE have a default value set in the Dockerfile.

-The gdal PROJ_LIB env is default set with the value /usr/share/proj.
+The [GDAL](https://gdal.org/) PROJ_LIB env is default set with the value /usr/share/proj.
 For performance reasons one would like to set a custom PROJ_LIB containing a minimum of available EPSG codes.
 This can be done with the mentioned PROJ_LIB env.

 ```docker
 docker run -e DEBUG=0 -e MIN_PROCS=1 -e MAX_PROCS=3 -e MAX_LOAD_PER_PROC=4 -e IDLE_TIMEOUT=20 -e MS_MAPFILE=/srv/data/example.map --rm -d -p 80:80 --name mapserver-run-example -v `pwd`/example:/srv/data pdok/mapserver